vasukomuravelli/Song_Studio/README.md

 # Landing Page

-Landing page features the songs, player, sorting options and the options to switch between grid layout & list layout.
+The landing page features the songs, player, sorting options, and the options to switch between grid layout & list layout.

 # showing the grid view